antonfirsov/docs/2016/09-Sep/introducing-dotnet-standard-20/introducing-dotnet-standard-20.md

 package.

 Conversely, assemblies not listed above might still be available in other packages.
-Their absence merely indicates that they aren't of .NET Standard itself and thus they might not be available on all .NET platforms.
+Their absence merely indicates that they aren't part of .NET Standard itself and thus they might not be available on all .NET platforms.

 If you want to find out which APIs will be included in .NET Standard 2.0, you